 VBES data were acquired in near shore areas to define the Navigational Area Limit Line (NALL) and determine the inshore limit of hydrography.
-VBES data were also acquired over some offshore reefs and shoals which were inaccessible to MBES-equipped boats, in depths generally ranging from 0 to 20 meters.
+VBES data were also acquired over some offshore reefs, back bays and shoals which were inaccessible to MBES-equipped boats, in depths generally ranging from 0 to 20 meters.
 VBES sounding lines were run perpendicular to depth contours at line spacing sufficient to determine general near shore contours, with "splits" run at a reduced line spacing to develop shoal areas that were deemed too shallow for the safe or effective use of a vessel equipped with SWMB.
-In addition, in some cases VBES data were acquired as cross lines for comparison to main scheme multi-beam echosoundings.